Skip to content

 Migration guide»

 A task policy can be expressed as an approval policy if it defines a single reject rule, and an approve rule that is its negation.
-Below you will find equivalents of the examples above expressed as approval policies.
+Spacelift has, more or less, deprecated task policies in favor of approval policies.

 1